Salmon Fishing River Ness

-Finally, it is possible to spin cast, but this is decided by the ghillie and subject to higher water levels.
+Finally, it is possible to spin cast, and this is at the discretion of the ghillie, and subject to higher water levels.
 In addition, the ghillie can use the boat to access parts of the river that are difficult to wade in.

 Easy wading on the River Ness

-The wading is easy going on the Ness and your guide will keep you in the right places to cover fish.
+The wading is generally easy going on the Ness, and your guide will keep you in the right places to cover fish.

 As well as being a great salmon river, the Ness holds a good population of wild trout.
 Many of these fish drop down from Loch Ness and grown big by feeding on the abundant fly life, small fish, and smolts.